ritscstdio/TSPI/README.md

 - User authentication and authorization
 - Media uploads
 - And more...

+## Media Handling

+The application handles two types of media content:
+- Static assets (`src/assets/`) - Part of the codebase
+- User-uploaded media (`uploads/media/`) - Dynamically uploaded content

+### Troubleshooting Media Issues

+If you encounter issues with media not loading properly on your deployment:

+1. First, verify that all files exist in the correct location on your server
+2. Use the admin tools to diagnose and fix issues:
+   - `fix-missing-media.php` - Check which media files are missing and update database references
+   - `upload-missing-media.php` - Download missing media files from GitHub to your server

+### GitHub Integration

+The system has a fallback mechanism that attempts to load media from the GitHub repository when it's not available on the server.
+This is particularly useful for live deployments where media uploads from local development might not have been transferred.

+To configure this fallback mechanism:
+1. Make sure your GitHub repository is public
+2. Update the GitHub URL pattern in `includes/header.php` to match your repository

 ## Documentation
 Additional documentation can be found in the `documentation` folder.